 You'll find bougainvillea plant climbing arbors, scrambling along stone walls, and spilling over terra cotta pots in Mexico, Greece and Southern California...any place warm and sunny will make these flowering shrubs flourish.

-If you don't happen to live in a hot climate, a sunny window, greenhouse or sunroom will do.
-Bougainvillea flowers will really thrive if you can move your container outdoors for the summer.
+In fact, it thrives in a pot or hanging basket as long as you can meet its need for sunlight.
+You'll give it even more blooming power if you can move your container outdoors for the summer.
 That's right -- you'll get the most flowers if you let these tropical beauties bask on your sunlit porch or patio.

 If allowed to grow, bougainvillea vines can be trained around a hoop or over a trellis inserted in the pot.
 Tie it to the support with florist wire, if you need to.
 However, this vigorous climber doesn't need much training to twine around any type of support.

 Bougainvillea blooms best when slightly pot-bound, so move it to a pot 1 size larger only when necessary.

+Watch for bugs.
 Bougies seem to shrug off pests, but may be invaded by aphids (that show up on new growth) or spider mites (they prefer dry conditions).
 If you see any signs of pests, isolate your plant and treat any infestation immediately.

 Light: Full sun.
 Give it at least 4 hours of direct sun each day.
 Bougies won't bloom without enough light.